opendatavis/opendatavis.github.io/_posts/2020-04-12-visualise-missing-data.md

 This is inspired from a post by fellow Kaggler [AiO](https://www.kaggle.com/notaapple) in which he created a function to Visualize missing data in R. It is very simple yet quick and powerful.

-Here I am recreating it same in Python.
+Here I am recreating it in Python.

 ## Let's start coding: